-In 2011, bestselling author George R.R.
-Martin (George Raymond Richard Martin), was listed as one of Time magazine's most influential people in the world.
-A Song of Ice and Fire, Martin's series of epic fantasy novels, has sold more than 20 million copies worldwide.
-It was famously adapted by HBO into the dramatic series, Game of Thrones, which first aired in April 2011.
-More than 9 million Americans tuned in for the first series.
-Despite being named one of Forbes' 15 Highest Earning Authors, and despite banking an estimated $15 million per year, Martin lives a very simple and frugal lifestyle.
-While a man's home is often referred to as his castle, Martin's mailbox is actually his castle, and his home is quite modest.
+Bestselling author George R.R.
+Martin (George Raymond Richard Martin), was recently listed as one of Time magazine's most influential people in the world.
+A Song of Ice and Fire, Martin's series of epic fantasy novels, has sold more than 25 million copies worldwide.
+In 2011, the book series was famously adapted by HBO into the critically acclaimed dramatic series, Game of Thrones.
+The show premiered in April 2011 and more than 9 million Americans tune for each episode during the season.
+Despite being named one of Highest Earning Authors in the world today, and despite banking an estimated $15 million per year just off HBO royalties, Martin lives a surprisingly simple and frugal lifestyle.
+While a man's home is often referred to as his castle, Martin's mailbox is actually his castle.
+But his actual home is quite modest.

 The career crippling failure of his fourth book, "The Armageddon Rag," in 1983 was a literary low point for Martin.
 However, it later became his gateway into television.
 A Hollywood option on the book was enough to garner the attention of Twighlight Zone execs.
 He was hired first as a staff writer and later as an Executive Story Consultant with the hopes that he would aid in reviving the show.
 When that series was over, Martin moved on to similar programs such as Max Headroom and Beauty and the Beast.